sebastienjust/experiments-fullstack-quarkus-vite/README.md

 4. Select
     - quarkus-rest (because we have a REST API)
     - quarkus-rest-qute (to generate HTML pages with templates)
-    - quarkus-kotlin (because we like it)
+    - quarkus-kotlin (to enable Kotlin support)
 5. Download and unzip

 Test that it works: `./gradlew quarkusDev`